ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/ContainerQuickstart.rst

    export img=/path/to/ubuntu20.04-intel-ue-1.4.1-srw-dev.img

-Users may convert the container ``.img`` file to a writable sandbox.
-This step is required when running on Cheyenne but is optional on other systems:
+Users may convert the container ``.img`` file to a writable sandbox:

 .. code-block:: console